banksean/DiCT/README.md

 ## Dataset Format

-The trainer expects a JSONL file where each line is an MCAT item:
+The trainer expects a JSONL file where each line is an MCAT item.
+The correct answer can be provided as a letter, index, or exact choice text:

 ```
 {
   "section": "CP",               // one of CP, CARS, BB, PS
   "passage": "Passage text here...",
   "question": "Question text here...",
   "choices": ["Choice A", "Choice B", "Choice C", "Choice D"],
-  "answer": "C",           // correct choice letter
+  "answer": "C",                 // OR 2 (0- or 1-based index) OR "Choice C"
   "difficulty": 3,                // optional int 1–5
   "timelimit_sec": 95             // optional per-question time limit
 }
 ```